mpuri14/mathprob/README.md

 # mathprob
-this is a repository for my solutions to random math problems
+this is a repository for my solutions to random math problems that I found.